JFischer00/hitting-performance/README.md

 ## Data Analysis
 First, I ran some descriptive queries, just to get a feel for the dataset (all of my queries can be found [here](HittingAnalysis.sql)).
 Next, I began identifying possible baseball statistics I could use to try to predict overall hitting performance.
 I ended up deciding to use batting average, home runs, strikeouts, runs per game, and on-base percentage in my [final presentation](https://youtu.be/hrNl77nb5k8).
 For some of these statistics, I compared league averages vs league leaders, which led to interesting insights.

 I wasn't able to make a definite conclusion about my initial hypothesis, as there are many factors and much more complex research that can be and has been done on this subject.
-I was able to draw a couple interesting conclusions though and all of my Tableau visualizations are available [here](HittingViz.twbx).
+I was able to draw a couple interesting conclusions though, and all of my Tableau visualizations are available [here](HittingViz.twbx).
 ## Project Conclusion
 After working through this project I came to a few conclusions: